 - Best Swamp Coolers

-It’s a water-based cooling gadget that uses a technique as old as nature.
+It is a water-based cooling gadget that uses a technique as old as nature.
 Evaporative cooling is actually a natural phenomenon!
-Back in ancient Egypt, people used wet bed sheets to find relief in the scorching weather conditions.
-Thanks to physics, we now know that the difference in temperature creates a mild wind that cools down the surroundings.
+Back in ancient Egypt, people used wet bedsheets to find relief in the scorching weather conditions.
+Thanks to physics, we now know that the temperature difference creates a mild wind that cools down the surroundings.

-Swamp coolers are built on one distinctive property of water — it can draw a good amount of heat to evaporate.
+Swamp coolers are built on one distinctive property of water — they can draw a good amount of heat to evaporate.
 During this process of liquid turning into vapor, the temperature of dry air can drop.
-We have a similar mechanism in our bodies whereby when it’s hot most of us sweat, and this helps the body cool down.
+We have a similar mechanism in our bodies whereby most of us sweat, which helps the body cool down when it's hot.

 The swamp cooler makeup is pretty simple.
 It has either an inbuilt or detachable container for water that can be refilled with a water bottle or straight from the tap if you have good water running down your pipes.
-Certain builds also allow for connecting it to a water pipe to get a continuous supply of water.
+Specific builds also allow connecting it to a water pipe to get a continuous water supply.
 This option is more useful in window swamp coolers and other models made for bigger spaces.

 - Air quality

-Evaporative coolers simply use water, and if it's the same quality as the one you can drink, you have nothing to worry about.
-Water is good at holding onto dust, which helps clear the air.
-And thanks to the additional source of water, the gadget contributes to the humidity — helpful for maintaining a healthy level indoors.
+Evaporative coolers use water, and if it's the same quality as the water you drink, you have nothing to worry about.
+In addition, water is good at holding onto dust, which helps clear the air.
+Thanks to the additional water source, the gadget contributes to the air humidity, and a healthy humidity level indoors is always recommended.

 Swamp coolers are the best way to save money and stay cool in summer.
-They save almost 90% on energy costs when compared with typical air-con.
-Moreover, the installation costs of AC are pretty steep, while with evaporative-type coolers you have negligible installation costs.
+They save almost 90% on energy costs compared to a basic AC.
+Moreover, the installation costs of AC are pretty steep, while with evaporative-type coolers, you just need to plug them in.

 - Ease of installation

-The standard fitting of a typical air conditioner is challenging, expensive, and you cannot do it by yourself.
+The standard fitting of an air conditioner is complicated, expensive, and you cannot do it by yourself.
 Portable ACs are easier to install, but they are still large and don't fit all the spaces.
-Regular air conditioners require ductwork and refrigerant lines that have to be installed by a licensed contractor.
+Regular air conditioners require ductwork and refrigerant lines installed by a licensed contractor.

-The swamp coolers, on the other hand, just need to be attached to a water connection and plugged in.
-This is far more affordable and more accessible than hiring a professional and paying them hundreds of dollars.
+On the other hand, the swamp coolers just need to be attached to a water connection and plugged in.
+It is far more affordable and accessible than hiring a professional and paying them hundreds of dollars.

 - Range of applications

 Before we move any further, it's worth noting that although swamp coolers are more affordable in the long run, they are made for drier climates.
-Plus, they come in such a variation of sizes and performance capabilities that there's quite a bit to consider before you find the one that suits your personal preferences, space availability, and mobility requirements.
+Plus, they come in such a variety of swamp cooler sizes and performance capabilities that there's quite a bit to consider before you find the one that suits your personal preferences, space availability, and mobility requirements.

-The primary factor to consider before buying an evaporative cooler is to make sure that the climate of your region is suitable for one.
-If you live in a humid environment, then a swamp cooler is not the best solution for you as it adds moisture to the air.
+The primary factor to consider before buying an evaporative cooler is to make sure that your region's climate is suitable for one.
+For example, if you live in a humid environment, then a swamp cooler is not the best solution for you as it adds moisture to the air.
 Portable evaporative coolers work well in moderate climates and even better – in very dry climates.

-As the swamp coolers tend to add moisture to the air, they are great in hot, dry areas.
+As the swamp coolers add moisture to the air, they are excellent in hot, dry areas.

-A lot of swamp cooler models aren't the smallest appliance you can have at home, so consider the measurements of each model against the space you have available.
-Or consider a personal cooler that can be placed on any available surface near you and usually looks much nicer.
+Many swamp cooler models aren't the smallest appliance you can have at home, so consider the measurements of each model against the space you have available.
+You can consider a personal swamp cooler which you can place on any available surface next to you.

-The size is also about the CFM rating, i.e., the amount of air that passes from the cooler to your environment per minute.
-If the size of your room is approximately 250 sq. ft., then the recommended CFM rating is 750 CFM.
+You should also consider the CFM rating, i.e., the amount of air that passes from the cooler to your environment per minute.
+For example, if the size of your room is approximately 250 sq. ft., then the recommended CFM rating is 750 CFM.

 You should look for a swamp cooler with higher CFM if your ceiling is higher than standard height or if the space is exposed to direct sunlight.
-The more people are present in a particular area, the higher the CFM should be.
+Also, the more people are present in a particular area, the higher the CFM should be.

-Any heat-generating appliance present in your room can also affect the performance of your cooler.
+Any heat-generating appliance present in your room will also affect the performance of your cooler.
 Read more: Best Types of Room Air Conditioners That Really Get The Job Done